dani1995ar/filplast-dashboard/README.md

         JOIN cost_price AS cp ON cp.product_id = pr.id
         WHERE p.full_name LIKE :pn
 ```
-So that if the user enters a full or partial name of the customer he can easily find all of the orders associated with him.
+So that if the user enters a full or partial name of the customer he can easily find all of the orders associated with the person.

 ## Name suggestion with autocomplete for new orders:
 ![autocomplete gif](static/name%20suggestion%20gif.gif)

-When creating a new order, the form will start suggesting existing customer names, and if the user click on them it will fill the input name automatically with the customer's full name.
+When creating a new order, the form will start suggesting existing customer names, and if the user click on them it will fill the sanitized input name automatically with the customer's full name.

 ## Multiple items in one order:
 ![adding items to order gif](satic/../static/Adding%20items%20to%20order.gif)